aquental/eth-kipu/module5/README.md

 ## Deadline

 The activity must be handed in by April 18th.
-Late submissions will not be tolerated.

 ## Deliverables

-Submission of a link to a thread on X, article on LinkedIn, video on TikTok, etc. with information about the vulnerability, code examples, impact caused and ways to mitigate the risk.
+- [ ] Submission of a link to a thread on X, article on LinkedIn, etc. with information about the vulnerability, code examples, impact caused and ways to mitigate the risk.

-The publication must be marked by ETHKipu, ERC55 and 77InnovationLabs.
+- [ ] The publication must be marked by ETHKipu, ERC55 and 77InnovationLabs.